k0retux/fuddly/docs/source/data_makers.rst

         |_ fuzz_mag
         |      | desc: order of magnitude for maximum size of some fuzzing test cases.
         |      | default: 1.0 [type: float]
-        |_ determinism
+        |_ fuzz_determinism
         |      | desc: If set to 'True', the whole model will be fuzzed in a deterministic
         |      |       way.
 Otherwise it will be guided by the data model determinism.
         |      | default: True [type: bool]
-        |_ leaf_determinism
+        |_ leaf_fuzz_determinism
         |      | desc: If set to 'True', each typed node will be fuzzed in a deterministic
         |      |       way.
+If set to 'False' each typed node will be fuzzed in a random
-Otherwise it will be guided by the data model determinism.
+        |      |       way.
+Otherwise, if it is set to 'None', it will be guided by
-        |      |       Note: this option is complementary to 'determinism' is it acts
+        |      |       the data model determinism.
+Note: this option is complementary
-        |      |       on the typed node substitutions that occur through this disruptor
+        |      |       to 'determinism' as it acts on the typed node substitutions
+        |      |       that occur through this disruptor
         |      | default: True [type: bool]
+        |_ tnode_determinist
+        |      | desc: If set to 'True', all the typed nodes of the model will be set
+        |      |       to determinist mode prior to any fuzzing.
+If set to 'False',
+        |      |       they will be set to random mode.
+Otherwise, if set to 'None',
+        |      |       nothing will be done.
+        |      | default: None [type: bool]

 tSTRUCT - Alter Data Structure